I am super motivated! …to binge-watch Netflix tonight.

 - Drugs destroy them.

-For more on the subject of nootropics & free will, check out my article: The Search for the Perfect Stack.
+For more on the subject of inner-drive-supporting nootropics, check out my Best Nootropic Supplements to Buy in 2019 list.
 And be sure to comment any thoughts, questions, personal anecdotes, haikus, etc. down below!

 What about for someone who has been prescribed a stimulant medication for 8 years, and is now trying to go without it?

 What thoughts do you have regarding the use of nootropics on motivation for this sort of situation?

 I love your articles – I am learning so much.
 Fascinating stuff.